stacksc/goat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 PYPS ("pipes") - PYthon tools by PSsre team - a front-end application for most Python modules created by the Public Sector SRE team.
-Source code of this app can also be used as an example of how to write code using our internal modules and how to integrate multiple modules together in a single app/package.
+Source code of this app can also be used as an example of how to write code using our internal modules and how to integrate multiple modules together in a single app/package.<br><br>
+The PYPS repository and code is for demonstration purposes; this is only to showcase a basic application to common APIs.

 ## Current Usage
 ```
-$ pyps -h
+pyps -h
 Usage: pyps [OPTIONS] COMMAND [ARGS]...

   pyps - PYthon tools by PSsre team - pronounced as 'pipes'